My entrepreneurial story: How I became a successful Squarespace web designer

-Luckily, I met a very charming German in a bar one night and while I didn’t connect so well with the locals, we totally hit it off and began hanging out.
+Luckily, I met a very charming German in a bar one night and we totally hit it off and began hanging out.

 Granted, one really good friend doesn’t fill a ton of time, so I had plentyyy of time to work on my blog and I was always Googling to learn more about how to build a successful blog.